marisolpalmero/draft-ietf-davis-generalized-capability-principles/draft-davis-ivy-equipment-capability-application.md

 Without such linkage, automation frameworks cannot determine whether a planned configuration is feasible, legally licensed, or available in the installed base.

 It is necessary to understand some aspects of capability of a type of equipment with applied data at all stages of the lifecycle:

 - whilst speculation about services to be provided prior to network design and researching potential network capabilities
 - when planning network structure
 - prior to purchasing, when choosing particular equipment types, software etc. for a specific purpose where there are alternatives
 - when planning future deployment of equipments, software etc.
 - when the equipment is installed and services are being designed
-- even when the equipment is fully configured and operational with no errors etc., there may be heartbeat and status capabilities
+- even when the equipment is fully configured and operational with no errors etc., there may be heartbeat and status capabilities.

 Considering the above, it is necessary to have a complete description of capability that is available independent of the presence of equipment etc. This description needs to be rigorous and readily interpretable allowing for comparisons with other equipment types etc. On that basis the capabilities should be described in a normalized language where advantage is taken of recurring patterns etc.